ElodieC5/ElodieCivera_2_06052021/readme.md

 # elodiec5.github.io
-This rep is booked for my future portfolio project once I'll have acquired enough knowledge to build it ;-) Still learning... and happy with it !
+This repo is for the OC Project 2 "Reservia".